inlab-geo/espresso/docs/source/index.rst

     # Select the test problem to be used -- change this line to any
     # other test problem and everything else should still work!
-    from cofi_espresso import SimpleRegression as test_problem
+    from espresso import SimpleRegression as test_problem

     # Create an instance of the test problem class
     tp = test_problem()